Applying for your student loan

 Study abroad loan instalments

-If you are on a study year abroad in USA, Canada, Australia, or New Zealand (countries with 2 semesters), we can ask that your loan is realised in 2 instalments (i.e. ? in August, ? in January).
+If you are on a study year abroad in USA, Canada, Australia, or New Zealand (countries with 2 semesters), we will request that your loan is realised in 2 instalments (i.e. 50% in August, 50% in January).

-If you are going to Japan, China, Russia, or other countries where you need to show you have funds for the year to get a Visa, we can ask that your total loan is released in 1 instalment.
+If you are going to Japan, China, Russia, or other countries where you need to show you have funds for the year to get a Visa, we will request that your total loan is released in 1 instalment.

 Work placement abroad early starter

-If you will be on a work placement abroad with an early start date, you can contact us with the following details and we will request an early release of your loan:
+If you will be on a work placement abroad with an early start date (i.e. 5 weeks or more before the first day of term at Leeds), you can email Funding@leeds.ac.uk with the following details and we will request an early release of your loan:

-- Name and address of the University or the company you'll be working for
+- Name and address of the organisation you'll be working for

 - Whether or not your placement is part of the Erasmus scheme